 So, at the risk of sounding like your parents, we urge you to try and resist (a bit).

 And a hella awesome night out…

 Even if you're not tempted by the lure of material goods and all the chocolate you could ever want, it can be extremely hard to say no to the night of your life in the campus bar.

 And who are we to deny you a good party?
 Just try a few money saving tricks like starting the night off with pre-drinks and cocktails at home, and only taking as much as you intend on spending. #partyon

 When you feel like you're swimming in cash and you've racked up a few G&Ts, it's often time for the generous soul within you to emerge.
 Shots all round?

-If you are splashing the cash, at least make sure you’re only buying for your genuine bezzies – and impress upon them the importance of getting you a drink afterwards.
-‘Tis only fair after all.
+If you are splashing the cash, at least make sure you're only buying for your genuine bezzies – and impress upon them the importance of getting you a drink afterwards.
+It's only fair, after all.